randymized/async-multipart-iterator/README.md

 # async-multipart-iterator
-Iterate the parts of a multipart document, sequentially producing a header and a body iterator for each part.
+Iterate the parts of an RFC 1528 multipart (multipart/mixed, multipart/alternative, multipart/digest, multipart/parallel) document, sequentially producing a header and a body iterator for each part.

-## Quickie example
+## Quick example

 ```js
 'use strict'